- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 Policies and Guidelines for Employers

-By acting in accordance with these policies and guidelines, individuals and organizations can help the Center for Career & Professional Advancement (CCPA) maintain a professional, fair and successful recruiting environment for all parties concerned.
+By acting in accordance with these policies and guidelines, individuals and organizations can help the Student Career Center (SCC) maintain a professional, fair and successful recruiting environment for all parties concerned.

-The Center for Career & Professional Advancement (CCPA) at the University of California Merced maximizes employment and internship opportunities for its students by offering a range of services to facilitate recruitment of prospective candidates, including, but not limited to, job/internship postings, on-campus recruiting, career fairs, and information sessions.
-CCPA requires that any recruiting organization or individual utilizing these services must agree to the Terms and Conditions and abide by all applicable federal, state, and local employment laws, including Equal Employment Opportunity laws, University of California rules and regulations, and the National Association of Colleges and Employers (NACE) Principles for Employment Professionals.
+The Student Career Center (SCC) at the University of California Merced maximizes employment and internship opportunities for its students by offering a range of services to facilitate recruitment of prospective candidates, including, but not limited to, job/internship postings, on-campus recruiting, career fairs, and information sessions.
+SCC requires that any recruiting organization or individual utilizing these services must agree to the Terms and Conditions and abide by all applicable federal, state, and local employment laws, including Equal Employment Opportunity laws, University of California rules and regulations, and the National Association of Colleges and Employers (NACE) Principles for Employment Professionals.
 (Refer to the detailed resources below.)

-The Symplicity (from here on referred to as CATLink) system is the web-based portal for publicizing all bona fide full-time, part-time, seasonal, and short-term positions and other recruiting activities for small and large businesses, government agencies, nonprofit organizations, on-campus employers, households, and individuals.
-All recruiting organizations or individuals are expected to accurately describe their organizations, positions and position requirements when posting their information on CATlink or when representing their firms and opportunities at any campus recruiting events.
-Postings requiring donations, application fees, or investments or offering items or services for sale cannot be advertised on CATLink.
+Handshake system is the web-based portal for publicizing all bona fide full-time, part-time, seasonal, and short-term positions and other recruiting activities for small and large businesses, government agencies, nonprofit organizations, on-campus employers, households, and individuals.
+All recruiting organizations or individuals are expected to accurately describe their organizations, positions and position requirements when posting their information on Handshake or when representing their firms and opportunities at any campus recruiting events.
+Postings requiring donations, application fees, or investments or offering items or services for sale cannot be advertised on Handshake.

 - requiring personal information at the time of application, such as bank and social security numbers;